Friday, July 25, 2014

 In the back of the library there is a large conference table, and a circle of upholstered chairs near the windows, similar to the "living room" browsing areas that I like a lot.
 There are at least four computers available.

-This town, as well as Kalispell and Columbia Falls, are part of a county library system.
+This town, as well as Kalispell and Columbia Falls, is part of a county library system.
 The four branches, of which I visited three, are "Imagine if" libraries, indicating a creative approach to library services, in my opinion.
 Look around the website and you'll find some interesting things going on.

 For more about the Bigfork library, go to http://imagineiflibraries.org/about-us/locations-and-hours/.
 This is the home page of the county system.
 They also have a Facebook page at https://www.facebook.com/imagineiflibraries.